-The Treasurer and the Chief Investment Officer, with the assistance of the Investment Policy Committee, shall establish a system of internal controls and written operational procedures that shall be documented and filed with the Treasurer's Chief Internal Auditor for review.
+The Treasurer and the Chief Banking Officer, or anyone else deemed appropriate by the Treasurer with the assistance of the Investment Policy Committee, shall establish a system of internal controls and written operational procedures that shall be documented and filed with the Treasurer's Chief Internal Auditor for review.
 The controls shall be designed to prevent the loss of public funds arising from fraud, employee error, misrepresentation by third parties, unanticipated changes in financial markets, or imprudent actions by authorized investment officers.

-- a) Asset Allocation: The allocation of assets within investment categories authorized under Section 6.0 of this Policy shall be approved by the Chief Investment Officer at least annually. - b) Competitive Bidding: Authorized investment officers shall obtain competitive bids from at least three (3) broker/dealers prior to executing the purchase or sale of any authorized investments.
+- a) Asset Allocation: The allocation of assets within investment categories authorized under Section 6.0 of this Policy shall be approved by the Chief Banking Officer or anyone else deemed appropriate by the Treasurer at least annually. - b) Competitive Bidding: Authorized investment officers shall obtain competitive bids from at least three (3) broker/dealers prior to executing the purchase or sale of any authorized investments.
 Reverse inquiry investments, investments in a new issue, and investments defined under Sections 6(a)-(b) of this Policy purchased from the agency discount window are exempt from this provision. - c) Certificates of Deposit: Authorized investment officers shall purchase certificates of deposit on the basis of a qualified financial institution's ability to pay a required rate of interest to the Treasurer.
 Such rate is generally determined on the basis of Treasury or other appropriate market rates for a comparable term.